Geocodio/docs/source/index.html.md

 [Distance jobs](#distance-jobs-async)    | Up to 50,000  | Asynchronous | JSON    | <i class="fa fa-check"></i> |

 <aside class="notice">
-To use Geocodio's Distance endpoints, you'll need to enable access on an API key level [via the dashboard](https://dash.geocod.io/apikey).
+To use Geocodio's Distance API endpoints, you'll need to enable access on an API key level <a href="https://dash.geocod.io/apikey">via the dashboard</a>.
 </aside>

 ## Location formats